KS62-HK/dotfiles/readme.md

 #### "This application requires dotnet 6"

-Cylheim requires dotnet 6/7, so you should install the version it prompts you to install. (or run `winetricks dotnet6 dotnet7 dotnetdesktop6 dotnetdesktop7`)
+Cylheim requires dotnet (desktop) 6/7, so you should install the version it prompts you to install. (or run `winetricks dotnetdesktop6 dotnetdesktop7`)

 *But,* even after installing that, it *might* still say dotnet is missing.